erikgaas/erikg/blogposts/sample_blog.md

 }
 ```

-But what if you could just skip all this conversion step and return the HTML directly.
-This is exactly what FastHTML does:
+But what if you could skip this conversion step and return the HTML directly?
+That’s exactly what FastHTML does:

 ```python
 @rt("/blogposts")